node-red/node-red.github.io/docs/getting-started/upgrading.md

 4. Copy your backed-up files into the new release.

-*Note*: if you have modified the default `settings.js` you should merge the changes into the version supplied with the new release to ensure
+*Note*: if you have modified the default `settings.js` you should merge the changes into the version supplied with the new release rather than copy over it.

 ### Upgrading via npm